astronomer/docs/learn/deferrable-operators.md

 ## Create a deferrable operator

-If you have an operator that would benefit from being asynchronous but does not yet exist in OSS Airflow or Astronomer Providers, you can create your own by writing your own deferrable operator and trigger class.
+If you have an operator that would benefit from being asynchronous but does not yet exist in OSS Airflow, you can create your own by writing your own deferrable operator and trigger class.
 You can even defer a task several times if needed.

 Get a template for a custom deferrable operator and custom trigger class, by clicking the dropdown below: